What's in the 'Feeling and being sick' section?

 - Dexamethasone is a steroid.
 It is mainly used for people having chemotherapy.
 It is usually for short term use or may be given in low doses for longer periods.

 - Sedatives can be used for longer lasting sickness after chemotherapy, or for sickness from other medicines such as morphine.
 They include levomepromazine and haloperidol.
-They come as a tablet, a liquid or through an injection or infusion.
+They come as a tablet, a liquid or may be given through an injection or infusion (a drip).

 Anti-sickness medicines can cause side effects.
 Talk to your doctor or nurse about how to manage any side effects that you get, or about changing to a different medicine.